In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Pat the tofu dry with paper towels and cut it crosswise into ½-inch-thick slices.

 In a large frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
 Add the tofu, season with salt and pepper, and cook, turning once, until lightly browned and crisp, 2 to 3 minutes per side.
-Reduce the heat to low, add the char siu base, and stir to coat the tofu.
+Reduce the heat to low, add the char siu base, and turn to coat the tofu.
 Cook until the sauce has thickened slightly, about 1 minute.
-Remove from the heat.
+Remove from the heat and season to taste with salt and pepper.
 While the tofu is cooking, start the salad.

 Make the orange salad